Indictments? Final report? White House braces for Mueller

 They insisted on anonymity to comment on conversations they were not authorized to describe.

-Mueller lay low for the past month as voters were mulling their choices for this week’s elections.
+Mueller kept a low profile for the past month as voters were mulling their choices for this week’s elections.

 Most Read Nation & World Stories